-For this connector to work with ALPN protocol you need to provide alpn-boot library to JVM's bootpath.
-The correct library version depends on a JVM version.
+For this connector to work with ALPN protocol you need to either:

+- Enable native SSL support via Google's Conscrypt as described in the SSL section of the Core manual; or - Provide alpn-boot library to JVM's bootpath.
+The correct library version depends on the JVM version.
 Consult Jetty ALPN guide for the reference.

-Note that your JVM also must provide TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 cipher.
+Note that your JVM also must provide TLS\ECDHE\RSA\WITH\AES\128\GCM\SHA256 cipher.
 The specification states that HTTP/2 deployments must support it to avoid handshake failures.
 It's the single supported cipher in HTTP/2 connector by default.
-In case you want to support more strong ciphers, you should specify them in the supportedCipherSuites parameter along with TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256.
+In case you want to support more strong ciphers, you should specify them in the supportedCipherSuites parameter along with TLS\ECDHE\RSA\WITH\AES\128\GCM\SHA256.